The multilayer architecture of the global input-output network and its properties: Multilayer community structure in the global input-output network

+Notice that the composition of the first largest community remains almost the same in the next few consecutive years (as can be seen from Figure \ref{top_com_2000_2009}).
+However, some Chinese sectors become more and more important.
+For example, the role of Chinese manufacturing industries assumes in 2004 a higher relevance in this community (see also Figure \ref{top_sectors_two_largest_com_2004} (a) in the \ref{Appendix D}).
-As shown in Figures (\ref{top_sectors_two_largest_com_2000}) and (\ref{top_sectors_two_largest_com_2004}), in 2000, the first largest community is composed by sectors from the US, Japan and interestingly several ones from China.
-In contrast, the second largest cluster mainly consists of industries from the former Eastern Bloc's countries, led by those from Russia and Poland.
-However, in 2004, while the composition of the first community remains almost the same, the internal structure of the second community changes: sectors from the former Eastern Bloc's countries play a less important role, but those from Belgium and France become more dominant.
-The internal structure of the largest international communities still continues to evolve in the subsequent years.
-For example, Figure (\ref{top_sectors_two_largest_com_2009}) demonstrates that, as for the data in 2009, a number of influential industries from China no longer stay in the first community with those from US but emerge as the ``key players'' in the second community.
-Subsequentially, they form the largest international community together with some sectors from the other Asian countries such as India, Japan, South Korea.

-Altogether, the aforementioned observations may be the first signals that the global trade in input-output system has been moving from a former US-Russia bipolar system to another bipolar (or multipolar) one, with the rising role of sectors from China in the recent years.
+This result is in line with \cite{Chen} and \cite{Benedictis_Tajoli_2009} that show an important increase of labor-intensive manufactured goods' exportation and of importation of raw materials that come from China and the other developing Asian economies (aggregated in ROW) during that period.
+In contrast, looking at the internal structure of the second largest community in 2004, we find that sectors from the former Eastern Bloc's countries play a less important role, but those from Belgium and France become more dominant (for details see also Figure \ref{top_sectors_two_largest_com_2004} in the \ref{Appendix D}).

+Overall, we observe that the structure of the largest international communities still continues to evolve in the subsequent years.
+For example, as for the data in 2009, a number of influential industries from China no longer stay in the first largest community with those from US but emerge as the ``key players'' in the second largest one.
+In particular, as displayed in Figure \ref{top_com_2000_2009} (d), a large community dominated by Asian countries is noticeable (in particular formed by sectors of South Korea, China and Taiwan)\footnote{Additional results can be found in Figure \ref{top_sectors_two_largest_com_2009}, \ref{Appendix D}.}.
+The role of Asian countries still continue to increase over time, leading China in 2014 (as already reported and discussed in Section \ref{Results_2}) to form the largest international community together with some sectors from the other Asian countries such as South Korea, Taiwan, India, Japan.
+Altogether, the aforementioned observations may be the signals that the global trade in input-output system has been moving from a former US-Russia bipolar system to another bipolar (or multipolar) one, with the rising role of sectors from China in the recent years.

+To bring our temporal analysis of the mesoscale structure of the global trade network in input-output to a close, we report in Figure \ref{Het_SC} the Gini index, computed for each year, at either country or sector level.\footnote{Notice that we have computed the Gini index for each country as well as for each sector in 2014 (Tables \ref{table_cou} and \ref{table_sec} in \ref{Appendix D}, last column).
+Then we compute the index for each country and sector in the other years, to examine its evolution over time from 2000 to 2014.
+As explained previously, a higher value of this index for a country means that on average its sectors are more spread out between different communities.
+In contrast, a higher value of this index for a sector (layer) implies that, in the same traded layer, countries are on average split in various communities.}